 AdBlue is stored in a small tank on the vehicle and can be recognized by a small blue lid about half the size of the fuel filler cap.
 The location varies from car to car but more information can be found in the owner’s manual.

 Does it need maintenance?

-At this stage the tank, the fuel lines, the filtration system and have to be cleaned and maybe even replaced.
+At this stage, the tank, the fuel lines, and the filtration system must be cleaned and maybe even replaced.

 AdBlue is a registered trade name of VDA (Germany)